tideflow-io/tideflow-docs/docs/files.md

 title: Create and connect files
 ---

-Users and workflows can create files and connect them to their workflows.
+You and your workflows can create files and connect them to their workflows, and share them publicly.
+For example you can create a HTML file with some Javascript on it, directly from Tideflow’s UI, and others can open it as a webpage.

 A couple of use cases:

+- You can create an one-page-application with HTML and JavaScript, send it to others, and let them interact with your workflows, IoT devices, etc.
 - You can upload a file to Tideflow, for example, a greeting PDF for new users.
 Then, make your workflow to send it you your users when they signup to your website.